-Hi everyone, I have written my account of the Passion of Christ and somebody shared a sermon in my chuch on this as well and their account so moving that I decided to share it on my blog with you.
+Hi everyone, I have written my account of the Passion of Christ on this and somebody shared a sermon in my chuch on this as well and their account was so moving that I decided to share it on my blog with you.
 It is about the Passion of the Lord and what the cross means to us as Christians.
-This account is based on (Matthew 27-36 and Matthew 28) (Mark 15 and Mark 16) (Luke 24 ) (John 20 and John 21) (Romans 5:8) and the Book and of Acts.
+This account is based on (Matthew 27-36 and Matthew 28) (Mark 15 and Mark 16) (Luke 24 ) (John 20 and John 21) (Romans 5:8) and (Acts 1).
+The Passion of the Lord

 The Passion of the lord what is good about Good Friday torturing a man and mocking him cruelly nailing him to a cross and raising it at all that his weight hangs on those nails.
 Even casting lots for his clothes it is brutal and inhumane man's inhumanity to man.
 In some churches they hammer nails into a cross each strike a physical blow to the senses bringing home the reality of the cross the horror the brutality the suffering we see it. we feel it within even though we know Easter Sunday is coming.
 We have to go through this day we have to experience it and take on board the enormity of what Jesus did for us for him.
 It was almost too much to bear he cried out my God my God why hast Thou forsaken me and we can understand his call.
 He would have known this was coming to him that this was God's divine plan for the Salvation of humanity.